 Rachael Leigh Cook, born October 4, 1979 in Minneapolis, Minnesota, is a petite American actress and former child model.
 She is best known for demolishing a kitchen with a frying pan in a famous anti-heroin PSA in the 1990s and for starring in the films She's All That and Josie and the Pussycats.

 Cook has also done some voiceover work, perhaps most notably playing Tifa Lockhart in Final Fantasy VII: Advent Children, Kingdom Hearts II, Dissidia Duodecim Final Fantasy, and World of Final Fantasy; as well as doing some work on Robot Chicken.
-You probably know her more as the voice actress of Jaesa Wilsaam in Star Wars: The Old Republic.
+She also voiced Jaesa Wilsaam in Star Wars: The Old Republic.

 In 2004, she married The Vampire Diaries star Dan Gillies, with whom she has two children, though the couple announced in June 2019 that they were splitting up.
 They're still on good terms, however.

 - Adam Westing: She reprised her infamous PSA role when it was parodied on Robot Chicken.

 - Careful with That Axe: The "This is your brain on drugs" PSA though she used a frying pan instead of an axe to smash up a kitchen.

 - Curtains Match the Window: The poster girl for doe-eyed brunettes everywhere.